aerotog/blog/content/blog/book-review-clean/index.md

 The diagrams describing the control flow has greatly helped me understand how Hexagonal architecture can be implemented and I hope to put it to use in the near future.

 # Conclusion
 What did we learn?

-That I should avoid writing blog posts this long/dense.
+That I should avoid writing blog posts that are this long/dense.
 Oh, sorry, you meant the books.

 What did we learn _about the books_?

 In the _Clean_ series of books, Robert Martin does a great job introducing a broad range of fundamental topics to fresh eyes.
-He may not go into much detail for each topic, but the easy reads make it possible to get through all the material without getting fatigued.
+He may not go into much detail for each topic, but the material being easy to read makes it possible to get through all the material without getting fatigued.

-_Clean Code_ presents a variety of code examples on how to avoid common pitfalls new developers often fall for.
+_Clean Code_ presents a variety of code examples on how to avoid common pitfalls for new developers.
 Some of these ideas can be abused so they must be thoughtfully applied rather than followed dogmatically.

-_Clean Coder_ does a good job at focusing on the softer skills of the day to day responsibilities of a professional software engineer.
-It helps provided context and understanding of the needs outside the immediate surroundings of the ~~lowly code monkey~~, ahem, I mean software engineer.
+_Clean Coder_ does a good job focusing on the soft skills a professional software engineer needs.
+It helps provided context and understanding for the needs outside the immediate surroundings of the ~~lowly code monkey~~, ahem, I mean software engineer.

 _Clean Architecture_ provides a several methods of arriving at good system and code architecture.
 Some of these methods seem much easier to understand/quantify and implement than others.